Harshit2807161/SIH-2022-DR710-PROSOL/README.md

 ## Achievements

-- Runner-up among 1 lakh+ participating teams at Smart India Hackathon 2022.
+- Runner-up among 30k+ participating teams at Smart India Hackathon 2022.
 - Successfully demonstrated how AI can be used to bridge the gap between job seekers and employers by providing personalized career guidance.
 - Recognized for the potential to significantly ease the job search process for unemployed individuals in India, especially in their early 20s.